SunlayGGX/Storm/README.md

 - **Lua v5.4.0 release 2 (24/08/2020)** (link: http://luabinaries.sourceforge.net/).
 Take the static binaries for Windows 64 platform, or you are free to build them from scratch.
 Normally, it should be named “lua-5.4.0_Win64_vc16_lib”.
 I took the vc16 library since I’m using Visual Studio 2019, and Win64 because I’m working with a x64 workstation and project.
  + Ensure that the .lib file is inside a folder named “bin” beside “include” folder.
 Move it inside if not.
 - **Sol2 v3.2.2** (link: https://github.com/ThePhD/sol2/tree/v3.2.2).
 Just download the zip and extract it.
+- **Partio v1.14.6** (link: https://github.com/wdas/partio/releases/tag/v1.14.6).
+Clone the repo, use CMake and build only the partio project on release and debug.
+Note : If you don't have Glut, we don't need it because we use the library just as an exporter, therefore you can comment every line related to Opengl or Glut on CMakeList.txt.
+That is not mandatory and if you have those lib already installed, don't bother, you can build with or without.
 - **Catch2 v2.12.2**.
 Not mandatory, but it is used for unit testing. (link: https://github.com/catchorg/catch2/releases ).
 If you choose to skip it, then unload all Automation projects from Storm.sln...